arcpublishing/arcpublishing.github.io/docs/examples/search/setup.md

 ### Setting up Arc Search as a PageBuilder content source

    1. Ensure that the `data` attribute is set to `data=content_elements`.
-This will place all results from the endpoint in a `content_elements` object in the response, which mimics the Content API format.
+This will place all results from the endpoint in a `content_elements` object in the response, which mimics the ANS format.
 This will allow you to pipe search results into any feed-driven feature.

       Example:
       `https://search.arcpublishing.com/search?q={QUERY}&timeframe={TIMEFRAME}&t={TYPE}&page={PAGE}&per_page={NUM_RESULTS}&data=content_elements&key=<your_key_here>`

    2. Set up a resolver or modify the existing resolver for search to use the new search content source
-      1. identify whether the search term will be incorporated into the URL pattern or appended as a parameter.
+      1. Identify whether the search term will be incorporated into the URL pattern or appended as a parameter.
    3. Set the default values for the TIMEFRAME, TYPE, PAGE, and NUM_RESULTS variables in the endpoint.
    4. The only variable required to come from the URL or parameter is QUERY, so others should be given fallback/default values.
    5. In the search template, update the search feed feature to use the feed-driven flex feature, or any similar